 ERDF Regional Programme

-• The announcement of the award of funding to the Research Ireland ARC Hubs for Therapeutics and ICT which represent a new model for regional innovation and entrepreneurial training that will catalyse a step-change in the translation of cutting-edge, publicly-funded research towards impact at a regional level.
+- The announcement of the award of funding to the Research Ireland ARC Hubs for Therapeutics and ARC Hubs for ICT which represents a new model for regional innovation and entrepreneurial training that will catalyse a step-change in the translation of cutting-edge, publicly-funded research towards impact at a regional level.

 SMART Regions Scheme